 Ensures that all safety and infection control policies and practices in the delivery of direct patient care are observed as measured by feedback and observation from nursing, medical and management staff.

 Demonstrates reliability as measured by compliance with the CRHS Time and Attendance policy.

-Promotes teamwork with the entire staff, as well as other contacts within the hospital, as measured by observations of Manager and co-workers.
+Promotes teamwork with the entire staff as well as other contacts within the department, as measured by observations of manager and co-workers.